-- Sore Throat – Swab the back of the throat with turpentine.
+- For sore throats, swab the back of the throat with turpentine.
 Follow with some honey to mask the taste if desired.

-- Inhalation – Another old-time remedy for cold viruses is simply to inhale the vapors of turpentine.
-This delivers the turpentine vapors into the lungs, throat and nasal passages.
+Another old-time remedy for cold viruses is simply to inhale the vapors of turpentine.
+This delivers turpentine vapors into the lungs, throat, and nasal passages.

 Urinary Tract Infection

 Turpentine is sometimes used to treat bladder infections.

 - 1/4 teaspoon turpentine is added to a spoonful of sugar (or honey) and taken once.